MichaelCurrin/emoji-resources/git-log-emoji.md

 For Bash or Linux, using `sed` to find and replace.

 Here is a long multi-line command you can run.

-It is not complete for all cases but you get the idea.
+It is not complete for all cases, but you get the idea.

 ```sh
 git lol | sed 's/docs:/📝 docs:/g